wang-leqi/STAT302proj3/README.md

 [![R-CMD-check](https://github.com/wang-leqi/STAT302proj3/workflows/R-CMD-check/badge.svg)](https://github.com/wang-leqi/STAT302proj3/actions)
 <!-- badges: end -->

-The goal of STAT302proj3 is to ...
+The goal of STAT302proj3 is to showcase four functions we've been working on for statistical inference and prediction.

 ## Installation